“Earth scientists often compare the lithosphere to a thin, solid, and brittle eggshell encasing our inner planet.”

 What is the density and depth of the lithosphere?

 In terms of density, the crust is the least dense of all the layers of Earth.
 Throughout the planet, the average density is about 5.513 g/cm3.
-But the density of Earth’s crust is about 2.5 g/cm3 because it’s mostly rocks rich in silica.
+But the density of Earth’s crust is about 2.5 g/cm3 because how it contains mostly rocks rich in silica.

 Overall, Earth’s density steadily increases inwards to the core.
 If you compare the crust’s density to deep inside the planet, Earth’s inner core has the highest density at 12.9 g/cm3.